Simoparn/Bookmarkerwebapp/README.md

     Connect the Github main branch to Azure, export the local dtabase to Azure and retrieve the credentials with the $_SERVER superglobal in a specialized file while in cloud.

+### Bookmark management

+    Prevent duplicate bookmarks for users -> UNFINISHED Fix issue with deleting links like chrome://newtab/, when the bookmark exists for other users as well ->